A middle-aged man stands with his arms crossed and is smiling and laughing.

 Finally, there's the withdrawal "buckets" strategy, which divides your retirement savings into 3 buckets: short-term, intermediate-term, and long-term.

 • The short-term bucket should contain money you'll need to live on for the next 3–5 years.
-This money should be invested in safe, liquid assets, such as cash, cash equivalents, and short-term bonds.
+You should consider investing this money in traditionally safe, liquid assets, such as cash, cash equivalents, and short-term bonds.

 • The intermediate bucket should contain money to cover expenses for the next 5–10 years.
-This money can be invested in longer-term, high-quality bonds and certain stocks, including utilities and REITs.
+Consider longer-term, high-quality bonds and certain stocks, including utilities and REITs, for this investment.

 • The long-term bucket should hold investments that will continue to grow throughout your retirement.
-You can invest this money in stocks and long-term bonds.
+This is where you may want to consider stocks and long-term bonds.

 How to choose an initial withdrawal amount